History, Concentration: Social Studies Teaching

 Our faculty views teaching as a vocation.
 They seek to help you shape the lives of your students through social studies education.

 Our curriculum is structured to enable you to teach history and at least two of the following areas: government and citizenship, economics, geography, sociology and psychology.
-Each year, you will develop content knowledge, research, writing, and verbal skills.
+You will develop content knowledge, research, writing, and verbal skills each year.
 You’ll also learn engaging teaching methods from outstanding PNW faculty.

 Start your journey with general education requirements, including a first-year experience course.
 Identify and begin to study within your areas of concentration.